 What have I learned from traveling solo?

 To slow down.
 To not sweat the small stuff and that around the world, we are all the same.
 I love learning from other cultures and understanding their ways of life.
-I realised that people all have the same basic needs: shelter, food and love, no matter where we are in the world.
+I realized that people all have the same basic needs: shelter, food and love, no matter where we are in the world.
 Travel has taught me not to judge and be open to any experience, whether good or bad.
 It’s a never ending learning curve and each time I feel that I have it all worked out, I learn something new about myself.

 My best memory of travelling solo was learning the art of slow travel in Montenegro.
 I had been on a week sailing trip in Croatia and had shared a yacht with seven other people and although I had had an amazing time, I was ready to be by myself by traveling solo.
 I took the bus to Montenegro and that’s when I stumbled upon the Bay of Kotor, a magical place with a beautiful bay.
 I had only booked one night but I loved it so much that I ended up staying for a week and didn’t even speak to anyone (except the old waiter) for the whole time.
 It was bliss!
 That’s the beauty of travelling solo, you can do exactly what you want and change your plans at the last minute with our having to ask anyone.